davidgarber/DoomBox/README.md

 ### Debugging ###

-If there are any bugs contact
+If there are any bugs contact David Garber...

 ### License ###
 This is free and unencumbered software released into the public domain.